scientific-python/cookie/docs/pages/guides/style.md

 {% endtab %} {% endtabs %}

-In _very_ specific situations, you may want to retain special formatting.
+In _very_ specific situations, like when making a 2D array, you may want to retain special formatting.
 After carefully deciding that it is a special use case, you can use `# fmt: on` and `# fmt: off` around a code block to have it keep custom formatting. _Always_ consider refactoring before you try this option!
 Most of the time, you can find a way to make the Blacked code look better by rewriting your code; factor out long unreadable portions into a variable, avoid writing matrices as 1D lists, etc.

 {% details Documentation / README snippets support %}